Midori (actress): Career

-After her role in Coming to America, she changed her stage name to Midori.
-She worked as an exotic dancer for four years and in 1995 she started performing in hardcore pornography.
-Her first scene was with Jake Steed.
-After that scene, she did not perform in films another year.
+Whatley appeared briefly in the 1988 movie Coming to America.
+After the movie was released she changed her stage name to Midori.
+She worked as an exotic dancer for four years and started performing in hardcore pornography.
 Watley's rationale for entering the adult film industry was to increase the representation of women of color in the industry, which has historically been white.